kinasch/cp2077_mods/buildmanager/README.md

 3) Drag the bin and r6 folders into your "Cyberpunk 2077" game folder.

 ## Usage:
-Open the Cyber Engine Tweaks Overlay and, in the BuildManager window, create new saves or overwrite old saves, load builds or reset your current build. *For every action, please give the script a few seconds.*
+Open the Cyber Engine Tweaks Overlay while loaded in a game save and, in the BuildManager window, create new saves or overwrite old saves, load builds or reset your current build. *For every action, please give the script a few seconds.*
 The little icons next to the saves open windows to show some information and to delete the save respectively.
+If you reload all scripts, you have to also reload a save, to get the Manager working again.

 ## Uninstall:
 1) Close the game and delete the "BuildManager" folders from: